oisdk/site/posts/2019-03-14-more-agda-tips.markdown

 Coming from Haskell, though, this is the wrong way around.
 We usually prefer to write something like `3 :: Int`.
-We can't write that as a simple function in Agda, though, because its arguments are the wrong way around.
-Instead, we can use a syntax declaration:
+We can't write that as a simple function in Agda, though, so we instead use a syntax declaration:

 ```agda